 "Biological diversity is the key to the maintenance of the world as we know it."
 E.O.
 Wilson

-For an example, in many cases native insects will not feed on non-native plants.
+"Native" plants are important because of the direct connection between them and the insects, birds, and other wildlife that feed on them.
+In many cases native insects will not feed on non-native alien plants.
 This give the non-native plants an advantage over the native species in their survival.
 As the native plants are slowly replaced by alien species, many native insects will also begin decreasing in number.
 As a result, many of the birds that rely on these insects for food will also decline - an unending downward spiral.

 Aristotle (384-322 BCE) placed all living things into two groups:

-keep things simple, we are using Aristotle's definition of a plant and include fungi, lichen, and algae in the lists above even though they are not now
+things simple, we are using Aristotle's definition of a plant and include fungi, lichen, and algae in the lists above even though they are not now considered plants.

 Distant Hill was listed as one of the Top 10 Places to Visit in New Hampshire!

 Friends of Distant Hill (dba Distant Hill Gardens and Nature Trail) is a nonprofit,

 tax-exempt organization under Section 501(c)(3) of the U.S. Internal Revenue Code.

 Donations are tax-deductible as allowed by law.
 Tax ID# 84-3765898

 or send a check via Snail Mail to: